What We Believe

 God, out of His great love, sent His one and only Son Jesus into the world.
 He lived a perfect life, took mankind’s place under God’s wrath and completely paid for the sins of mankind by dying on the cross.
 He came back to life again on the third day and rose again to give mankind the hope of everlasting life.
 (Please read Isaiah 53:3-12, 2 Corinthians 5:21 and Romans 5:18-21)

-We believe that, through Jesus, God commands us to baptize others in the name of the Father, Son and Holy Spirit.
-Baptism is a sacrament whereby water and the Word come together for the forgiveness of sins, rescues from death and the devil, and gives eternal salvation to all who believe this, as the words and promises of God declare.
+We believe that Jesus commands us to baptize others in the name of the Father, Son, and Holy Spirit.
+Baptism is a sacrament where by water and the Word, a person is connected to Christ's death and resurrection, given the forgiveness of sins, rescued from everlasting death and the devil, and eternal salvation is given to all who believe, as the words and promises of God declare.
 (Please read Acts 2:38, Titus 3:4-7)

-In the Lord’s Supper Christ offers communicants His true Body and Blood in, with, and under the bread and wine.
-All who receive this sacrament in true faith share in the forgiveness of sins produced by Christ.
+In the Lord’s Supper, Christ gives communicants His true Body and Blood in, with, and under the bread and wine.
+All who receive this sacrament in true faith share in the forgiveness of sins won by Christ.
 (Please read Matthew 26:26-29 and 1 Corinthians 23-26).
 In accordance with Scriptural teaching and the historical practice of the Church, Redeemer practices "closed Communion" along with the vast majority of Christians worldwide.
 (Please read 1 Corinthians 10 and 11).

 Redeemer is a member congregation of The Lutheran Church—Missouri Synod:

 More about what we believe can be found in the Book of Concord of 1580.